310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

 [^1]: Tetora sings about <em>suki</em> (with brackets around the word), lit. “likes”.
 “Likes” (i.e. Things they love) is a running theme in Ryuseitai’s solo songs.
 [^2]: “Power of fate” is originally just “fate power” in Japanese, like the solo’s title.
 It could also be read as "fate-power", "fate(ful) power", or "fate’s power" depending on the interpretation.
 [^3]: “Smeared with mud” is a common phrase for Tetora, as well as a reference to his Ryusei Black catchphrase: “The black flame is the mark of effort!
 The burning fighting spirit, stained with mud!”
+[^4]: The lyrics <em>suki koso saikyou</em> is lit. “like is truly the strongest”.
+There is no possessive pronoun indicated in Japanese, so it can also be interpreted to be about any ‘like’ in general.